primadi/lokstra/docs/00-introduction/examples/full-framework/02-multi-deployment-yaml/index.md

 6. **Deployment Flexibility**: Same code, different runtime behavior
 7. **Interface-Based DI**: Depend on contracts, not implementations

+### 🔍 **Framework Comparison**

+Want to see how this same application would be implemented in other frameworks?

+**[👉 Framework Comparison: Lokstra vs NestJS vs Spring Boot](./framework-comparison)** - Same functionality, different approaches with detailed code examples and trade-offs analysis.

 ---

 ## 🏗️ Architecture